vaneseltine/nominally/paper.md

 and "Vaneseltine, M PhD" in a third.
 `Nominally` is designed to assist in the initial stages of record linkage across datasets, during cleaning and preprocessing.
-`Nominally` uses a rule-based process [@Christen2012] to simplify and parse a single-string personal name of [Western name order](https://en.wikipedia.org/wiki/Personal_name#Name_order) into six core fields: title, first, middle, last, suffix, and nickname.
+It uses a rule-based process [@Christen2012] to simplify and parse a single-string personal name of [Western name order](https://en.wikipedia.org/wiki/Personal_name#Name_order) into six core fields: title, first, middle, last, suffix, and nickname.
-Typically, `nominally` is used to parse entire lists or of names en masse.
+The typical use case of `nominally` is parsing entire lists of names en masse.

 # Statement of Need

-`Nominally` is a user-friendly Python package designed for name parsing independent of any website or data science framework.
+`Nominally` is a user-friendly Python package designed for name parsing independent of any specific data science framework or website and requiring minimal dependencies.
 Its API provides simple command-line, function, and class access and easily integrates with the [Pandas](https://pandas.pydata.org/) data analysis library.

+Human names can be difficult to work with in data.
 Varying quality and practices across institutions and datasets introduce noise into data and cause misrepresentation.
 This increases the challenges of deduplicating rows within data and and linking names across multiple datasets.